MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/images.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure decorative images are hidden from assistive technology</h3>
+  <h3>Ensure decorative images are hidden from assistive technology</h3>
   <p><strong>Note:</strong> Passing example image has an empty <code>alt</code> attribute value.
 The failing example has a very long redundant description of the image.
 Not only is it too verbose, it has the same text as the nearby text content.</p>
   <table class="column-2">
     <thead>